 - Click Curriculum and select a lecture, or create a new lecture to add content to.

 You can embed video, images, PDFs, and audio files directly into a lecture in your Teachable course, and/or make the files downloadable for your students.
 Teachable supports the following file type(s) for embedding and downloading:

 - Supported file type: .mp4, .mov, or .avi

 - Recommended resolution: 720p (1280 x 720px)

 - Supported file size: 2GB or smaller

 - Supported file type: .png or .jpg

-- Recommended resolution: 1000px wide or smaller
+- Recommended resolution: 1000px wide or bigger (desktop and mobile)

 - Supported file type: .mp3